vindexTOS/MyKeyBox/README.md

 ### Step 1: Create New Folder

 Create a new folder and name it `apk-convertor`.
-Download `bundletool.jar` from [Google Bundletool Releases](https://github.com/google/bundletool/releases).
+Download `bundletool.jar` from [Bundletool](https://github.com/google/bundletool/releases).
 (Remove version numbers next to it ex 1.2.5  for convenience and keep only `bundletool.jar`)

 ### Step 2: Dependency Check